smaremanda/add-in-docs/reference/shared/binding-object/tablebinding-object/tablebinding-object.md

 ## Remarks

-The  **TableBinding** object inherits the[id](../reference/shared/binding-object/id-property.md) property,[type](../reference/shared/binding-object/type-property.md) property,[getDataAsync](../reference/shared/binding-object/getdataasync-method.md) method, and[setDataAsync](../reference/shared/binding-object/setdataasync-method.md) method from the[Binding](../reference/shared/binding-object/binding-object.md) abstract object.
+The  **TableBinding** object inherits the [id](../reference/shared/binding-object/id-property.md) property, [type](../reference/shared/binding-object/type-property.md) property, [getDataAsync](../reference/shared/binding-object/getdataasync-method.md) method, and [setDataAsync](../reference/shared/binding-object/setdataasync-method.md) method from the [Binding](../reference/shared/binding-object/binding-object.md) abstract object.

 After you establish a table binding in Excel, each new row a user adds to the table is automatically included in the binding ( **rowCount** will increase).